Chart Color Schemes

 AreaSearch assessment of residential development activity positions Kellyville among the top 25% of areas assessed nationwide

-The average value of new dwellings developed is $695,000, indicating that developers are targeting the premium market segment with higher-end properties.
-There have been $2.2 million in commercial approvals this financial year, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Kellyville has roughly half the rate of new dwelling approvals per person and ranks among the 54th percentile of areas assessed nationally.
-New development consists of 34.0% detached houses and 66.0% attached dwellings, marking a shift from existing housing patterns which are currently 88.0% houses.
-This trend may be due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
+New dwellings are developed at an average expected construction cost of $695,000, targeting the premium market segment with higher-end properties.
+In FY-26, there have been approximately $2.2 million in commercial approvals, suggesting a predominantly residential focus.
+Compared to Greater Sydney, Kellyville has around half the rate of new dwelling approvals per person and ranks among the 54th percentile nationally for areas assessed.
+New development consists of approximately 34.0% detached houses and 66.0% attached dwellings, marking a significant shift from existing housing patterns (currently 88.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
+The location has about 295 people per dwelling approval, indicating potential for growth.

-The location has approximately 294 people per dwelling approval, indicating potential for growth.
-Future projections show Kellyville adding 8,655 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections estimate Kellyville adding approximately 8,018 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development